Both Lake Tahoe and Mammoth Lakes are popular vacation spots located in California.

 In the winter time, head to one of the bars at the day lodges after a long day of skiing.
 The Grizzly Bar at Canyon Lodge is often packed and it offers lovely views up the mountains as well as live reggae music.

-You can also head to the Dry Creek Bar in the Mammoth Mountain Inn which is in an upscale rustic setting and it offers the most amazing view of the mountains.
+I also loved the Dry Creek Bar in the Mammoth Mountain Inn which is in an upscale rustic setting and it offers the most amazing view of the mountains.

 If you want to dance the night away, head over to Lakanuki which attracts a younger crowd and turns into a dance club after dark.